Note: This post has been updated in 2025 with new recommendations.

 There is an art to crafting a memorable, meaningful message.

-Forty-minutes almost always provides speakers with enough time to clearly communicate their message with stories, examples, and scripture.
+If your speaker is presenting an interactive workshop, I suggest 45-60 minutes.
 If a speaker has an activity that requires more time, she should let you know.

 If you only give your speaker 20 minutes to share their message your audience is going to be short-changed.
+It may lack in depth or application.

 While speakers develop and deliver their message in different ways, almost all speaking sessions include: